Bobsukka/snake.py/README.md

 # snake.py
 This is my snake game made with python.
-Titles and all are in finnish but you can easily change them.
+Simple snake game made with python, i hope that you like it and dont forget to star the repo ;)